What is doctype?

 In XHTML 1.1 document type definition (DTD),allows the addition of modules.chevron_right

-Supported Browsers: The browser supported by <!DOCTYPE > tag are listed bellow :
+Supported Browsers: The browser supported by <!DOCTYPE > tag are listed below :

 - Google Chrome